 When the exam begins, the body part being imaged is slowly moved into the middle of the magnet.
 You will be asked to hold very still, as movement results in the blurring of images.
 The magnet then begins to work its magic, using radio waves and a strong magnetic field to produce high-quality images of your body.
 Depending on what is being imaged, you may be asked to hold your breath for up to 30 seconds.

 The duration of the exam varies, but it usually takes between 25-40 minutes per body part.
 And, because it’s a magnet, it’s important to note that you will be screened beforehand for any metal objects in, or on, your body.

 Now that you have an idea of how an MRI works and what to expect, let’s explore some of the differences between them.
 Specifically, let’s look at the differences between closed, open, and wide bore systems.

-An open bore scanner offers a more comfortable patient experience.
-The bore space is open on two to three sides, which can help alleviate feelings of claustrophobia and/or any patient size concerns.
+An open-bore scanner offers a more comfortable patient experience.
+The bore space is open on two to three sides, which can help alleviate feelings of claustrophobia or patient-size concerns.
 The magnet strength in these scanners is typically between .2T and .7T, which depending on the body part you are imaging, may or may not be sufficient.
-Scan times with open bore systems may be longer with reduced resolution.
+Scan times with open-bore systems may be longer with reduced resolution.

 In Alberta, MRI exams are available in hospitals and are covered under the province’s Health Care Insurance Plan, but Mayfair offers the same studies as private pay exams, which can significantly reduce the time you wait to get the imaging done.
 In Saskatchewan, we offer MRIs as a publicly funded, community-based service under contract with the Saskatchewan Health Authority and as a private pay exam.
 Private MRI services in Saskatchewan are provided in accordance with and under the legislation of the Province of Saskatchewan.